Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 2. Create a new file, named `inputs_story` in the `inputs` folder, that will represent a new story.

 3. In the `inputs_story.dart` file you should create a class, let's say we named it `InputsStory` that should implement the base `Story` interface.
-Give your story a name(it is a name of the group in the sidebar in the storybook UI).
+Give your story a name(it is the name of the group in the sidebar in the storybook UI).

 ```dart
 class InputsStory implements Story {